 My parents were immigrants from Czechoslovakia and my mother would pull out this rye bread recipe when guests came over for dinner.
 Every time I bake it, I get nostalgic for those days. —Millie Feather, Baroda, Michigan

 Rye and caraway give this bread wonderful flavor, while the surprise ingredient of baking cocoa adds to the rich, dark color.
 I sometimes stir in a cup each of raisins and walnuts. —Perlene Hoekema, Lynden, Washington

-My kids once had a little bread business, selling homemade loaves to neighbors and other people in the community, including this rye that won best of show at our county fair. —Susanne Spicker, North Ogden, Utah
+My kids once had a little bread business, selling homemade loaves to neighbors and people in the community.
+Many purchased this rye that won best of show at our county fair. —Susanne Spicker, North Ogden, Utah

 The former owner of his own catering business, Mark’s been part of the Taste of Home team for the past 20 years.
 His work has also appeared in Quick Cooking, Light & Tasty and Country Woman magazines as well as in various Pillsbury and Betty Crocker cookbooks.
 When he’s not spending time in the kitchen with his Westie, Rocco, he’s working in his yard, doing stand-up comedy or devouring a platter of nachos.
 (Most likely the latter.)

 We are no longer supporting IE (Internet Explorer) as we strive to provide site experiences for browsers that support new web standards and security practices.